geskill/IntelligeN/bin/build_129_todo.md

 This todo list contains all useful ideas for improvement, not necessarily for the next release.

+Checked items are planed for next release.

 ###Core

-- [ ] Handle DDos protection from Cloudflare
+- [x] Handle DDos protection from Cloudflare

-- [ ] Allow multiple downloads with HTTPManager at the same time
+- [x] Allow multiple downloads with HTTPManager at the same time

-- [ ] Allow to change HTTPManager settings
+- [x] Allow to change HTTPManager settings

-- [ ] Allow to change HTTPManager implementor on-the-fly
+- [x] Allow to change HTTPManager implementor on-the-fly

-- [ ] Optimize HTTPManager log amount (i.e. ALL, SOME)
+- [x] Optimize HTTPManager log amount (i.e. ALL, SOME)

-- [ ] Add custom fields in ITabSheetData that hold compiled IScript (required for WordPress custom files powered by IScript)
+- [x] Add custom fields in ITabSheetData that hold compiled IScript (required for WordPress custom files powered by IScript)

 - [ ] Add direct index based link access (i.e. IMirror[\<Index\>].Directlink[\<Index\>].Link[\<Index\>])